Buying gift cards

 When will the card expire?

-- the expiry date is prominent on the card, so that you (or your recipient) don’t forget it.
+- the expiry date is clearly marked on the card, so that you (or your recipient) don’t forget it.

 Does it have any spending limits?